(907) 235-5263

 King Maker

-The King Maker program, developed in Anchorage by Great Land Trust, celebrates individual Alaskans making a difference for salmon in Alaska.
+The King Maker program, first developed in Anchorage by Great Land Trust, celebrates individual Alaskans making a difference for salmon in Alaska.
 Through this program we celebrate Alaskan heroes who are doing great things to conserve salmon habitat by crowning them as King Makers.

 The goal of our King Maker program is to inspire individuals in our communities to take simple steps to help salmon on the Peninsula.
 Acknowledging the value of salmon habitat will help to ensure they are here far into the future.